Mattjesc/UART-CDC-Design/README.md

 ### Disclaimer

-This project has not been tested on a real FPGA board yet and is currently limited to simulations.
+This project has not been tested on a real FPGA board yet due to financial constraints (lol).